Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 Knocking out botnets

-An international comparison shows that Deutsche Telekom AG is a leader, among network operators in Europe, in the area of detection and suppression of botnets (as of December 2021).
+An international comparison shows that Deutsche Telekom AG is a leader, among network operators in Europe, in the area of detection and suppression of botnets.
 Botnets are illicit networks of hijacked devices, created for various criminal purposes.
 The bigger a botnet is, the greater its cyberattack impacts can be.
 To keep hackers from controlling hijacked devices within a botnet, Deutsche Telekom Security GmbH experts analyze the botnet’s structures and suppress communications with its controlling servers.
 Botnets have frequently hijacked devices of our customers.
-In over 420 000 instances in 2021, we informed customers of botnet problems and helped them remove bots from their devices.
+In over 475 000 instances in 2022, we informed customers of botnet problems and helped them remove bots from their devices.

 Uncovering stolen identities